Day - 1

 Day - 16

 Location: Walbrzych - Spend a morning at your leisure before being transferred to Ksiaz Castle.
-A guided tour will reveal the many mysteries surrounding its history, which began in the 13th-century but which became lurid with the planned moving of Hitler’s headquarters from northeastern Poland to Ksiaz in 1944.
+A guided tour will reveal the many mysteries surrounding its history, from construction in the 13th century to Hitler’s plans to use it strategically when Nazi headquarters moved from northeastern Poland to Ksiaz in 1944.
 At least two kilometres of tunnels dug beneath the castle were meant to connect it to a top-secret Nazi military compound hidden beneath the surrounding Sowie Mountains.
 Ultimately abandoned, this costly project remains one of WWII's greatest mysteries, and many of the vast underground tunnels are open to the public.

 Day - 17

 Location: Berlin - Travel to Berlin and stopover in Boleslawiec, home of famous polish pottery.
 Manual manufacturing based on a traditional technology and openness to new decorative elements made Boleslawiec pottery famous around the world.
-The durable and functional creamy white and blue stoneware pieces are unique and easily identifiable.
-Take part in a guided exclusive tour of one of the cooperative factories and perhaps take a chance to take some of these unique pieces home.
-Continue on to Berlin for a late arrival and farewell dinner with your group.
+The durable and functional white and blue stoneware pieces are unique and easily identifiable.
+Take part in an exclusive guided tour of one of the cooperative factories and perhaps buy one of these unique pieces to take home.
+Continue to Berlin for a late arrival and dinner with your group.
 Please note there is no time to discover Berlin today, so the orientation walk will be held on a last day of the trip after the breakfast.

 Day - 18